On The Partition Regularity of $ax+by = cw^mz^n$

 \end{enumerate} \end{itemize} \end{theorem}

-To prove item (i)(a) we use one of the Rado conditions for polynomial equations that is proven in \cite{NonlinearRado}, and we will show that item (i)(b) is an easy consequence of the partition regularity of the equation $x-y = z^n$.
-To prove item (ii) we use ultrafilters similar to those that were used in \cite{BergelsonSurvey} and \cite{SumsEqualProducts}.
-To prove item (iii) we use the classic partitions that were used by Rado in \cite{RadosTheorem} when determining necessary conditions for a finite system of linear homogeneous equations to be partition regular.
-In order to demonstrate that these classic partitions yield our desired results, we are required to prove Theorem \ref{ExistenceOfPrimesInIntro}, which is a partial generalization of the criteria of Grunwald and Wang for when $\alpha \in \mathbb{Z}$ is an $n$th power modulo every prime $p \in \mathbb{N}$ (\cite{Grunwald},\cite{Wang},\cite{Wang-OnGrunwald}).
+To prove Theorem 1(i)(a) we use one of the Rado conditions for polynomial equations that is proven in \cite{NonlinearRado}, and we will show that Theorem 1(i)(b) is an easy consequence of the partition regularity of the equation $x-y = p(z)$.
+To prove Theorem 1(ii) we use ultrafilters similar to those that were used in \cite{BergelsonSurvey} and \cite{SumsEqualProducts}.
+To prove Theorem 1(iii) we use the classic partitions that were used by Rado in \cite{RadosTheorem} when determining necessary conditions for a finite system of linear homogeneous equations to be partition regular.
+In order to demonstrate that these classic partitions yield our desired results, we are required to prove Theorem \ref{ExistenceOfPrimesInIntro}, which is a partial generalization of the criteria of Grunwald and Wang for when $\alpha \in \mathbb{Z}$ is an $n$th power modulo every prime $p \in \mathbb{N}$ (see \cite{Grunwald}, \cite{Wang}, \cite{Wang-OnGrunwald}).
 In order to state Theorem \ref{ExistenceOfPrimesInIntro} we define the following notation.
 If $p \in \mathbb{N}$ is a prime and $r,s \in \mathbb{Z}$ are such that $p\nmid s$, then $\frac{r}{s}\equiv rs^{-1}\pmod{p}$.